DennisErenDogulu/CDIO_Image_Rec/README.md

 You can adjust the following parameters in the code:

-- HSV color ranges for ball detection
 - Maximum number of balls to collect
 - Movement parameters (speed, turning angle)
 - Camera settings (resolution, camera index)

 ## Troubleshooting

-- If balls are not being detected correctly, adjust the HSV color ranges
+- If balls are not being detected correctly
 - If the robot moves too quickly or slowly, adjust the movement parameters
 - If the camera isn't working, check the camera index and connection